1. Output information

 (Trade-offs are the extent to which different dimensions of quality are balanced against each other.)

-Life expectancy figures are not routinely calculated by us for areas smaller than local authorities because of small numbers of deaths and populations.
-More information can be found in our report Life expectancy at birth: methodological options for small populations (PDF, 289KB).
-However, for five-year periods centred on the census year, we have produced health state life expectancies for Middle-layer Super Output Areas (MSOAs) and Census 2011 Wards.
+Life expectancy figures are not routinely calculated by us for areas smaller than local authorities due to small numbers of deaths and populations.
+More information can be found in a report titled Life expectancy at birth: methodological options for small populations.
+However, for five-year periods centred on the census year, we have produced health state life expectancies for Middle layer Super Output Areas (MSOAs) and Census 2011 Wards.
 Estimates of life expectancy by MSOA are also available on the OHID fingertips tool.

 We pool three years' worth of mortality and health state prevalence data to improve precision of estimates, but this constrains the timeliness of releases and prompt assessment of progress on health improvement on these metrics.